omnivector-solutions/license-manager/docs-source/src/architecture.rst

 License Manager Architecture
 ============================
 The License Manager is based on a client/backend architecture.
-The backend consists of a Python HTTP API and a PostgreSQL database.
+The backend consists of a RESTful API built with Python over a PostgreSQL database.
 The client consists of a timed reconcile job that runs on the control node in the cluster and a prolog integration to Slurm.